pedrominatel/esp-idf_template_project_ci/README.md

 ### CI Files

+The CI files describe the workflow to be executed on GitHub Actions.

 * workflows/build_workflow.yml
 * workflows/ci.yml

 ### Project Files

+Those files define specific SDK configurations depending on the selected target or general configuration for all the targets.

+Common for all the targets:

 * sdkconfig.defaults

+Target specific:

 * sdkconfig.defaults.esp32
 * sdkconfig.defaults.esp32c3
 * sdkconfig.defaults.esp32s2
 * sdkconfig.defaults.esp32s3

+The `idf_component.yml` file adds the components from [ESP Registry](https://components.espressif.com/).

 * main/idf_component.yml

+The `Kconfig.projbuild` define the `menuconfig` entries.

 * main/Kconfig.projbuild

+To edit the configuration by using the graphical menu, you can use `idf.py menuconfig` command.

 ## Get ESP-IDF